Friendly-Neighborhood-Programmer/Diagnosis-DEATH/readme.txt

 11. Code readability and organization:
 We left comments frequently, and where possible organized code into functions/methods.

-12. Bonus: The player's copies from the germ surge powerup use a special shader to show a 'ghost-like' effect, so it is easy for the player to know who he is among the 3 'players' on the screen.
+12. Bonus: The player and its copies from the germ surge powerup use a special shader to show a 'mutant like virus visual' effect, so it is easy for the player to identify themselves from the other cells on the screen.

 Credits:
 All art either provided by Professor Oliver or created by the group for this project.